Wiwun/DevActivity/README.md

 #Run the application:

-DevActivity jar is packaged with all the dependencies it need including an embeded version of tomcat.
+DevActivity jar is packaged with all the dependencies it need including an embedded version of tomcat.
 Simply run the jar file as such:

 ```